MikeVezina/epistemic-agents/README.md

 ## Iteration 3: Temporal Agent
 The goal of this iteration is to perform more advanced temporal reasoning about task deadlines.
 For example, can we estimate how long it will take to complete a task.
+There can be various strategies for this, including: chronicles and execution profiling.
+It is important to have a fully functioning agent before this stage and to establish a baseline for performance metrics.
+Any performance improvements (or performance hindrances) can be noted as a result of temporal reasoning.

 ## Iteration 4: Advanced Exploration and Pathfinding
 One crucial limiting factor of our agent is that it will only have a visibility of 5 blocks on a map that will definitely be larger than 5x5.
 Our agent must be able to explore areas, and make mental notes of the positions of various things.
 We must also use these mental notes to build an internal model of a map to perform pathfinding so that the agent can navigate to a dispenser, block, goal, etc. In this iteration, it would be ideal to have the agent teammates communicate with eachother to collaborate on a mental model of the map.